Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 |"{custom-model-id}"| Text extraction, selection marks, tables, labeled fields and values from your custom documents

 Sample code snippets are provided to illustrate using a DocumentAnalysisClient [here](#examples "Examples").
-More information about analyzing documents, including supported features and locales can be found in the [service documentation][TODO].
+More information about analyzing documents, including supported features and locales can be found in the [service documentation][fr-models].

 ### DocumentModelAdministrationClient
 `DocumentModelAdministrationClient` provides operations for: